Policy Number: 2.G-03

-Last Review: September 2013
+Last Review: January 2021

-Background: Perth & District Union Public Library makes materials widely available to the community in an equitable manner in order to support the educational as well as leisure pursuits of the community in accordance with the Public Libraries Act, RSO 1990 c.
+Perth & District Union Public Library makes materials widely available to the community in an equitable manner to support the educational as well as leisure pursuits of the community in accordance with the Public Libraries Act, RSO 1990 c.
 P44.

 Membership is not transferrable.
-Due to privacy legislation, the library cannot check out a reserved item to anyone other than the person who placed the reservation without express permission.
-The library cannot provide information about items on a borrower account to anyone other than the borrower, with the exception of parents or guardians of those under 14 years of age.
-See policy G-9: Privacy and Confidentiality of Information for more details.
+Because of privacy legislation, the library cannot, without express permission, check out a reserved item to anyone other than the person who placed the reservation.
+The library cannot provide information about items on a borrower’s account to anyone other than the borrower, with the exception of parents or guardians of those under 14 years of age.
+See policy 2.G-9: Privacy and Confidentiality of Information for more details.

 Loan periods are as follows:

 The library may be able to obtain items not in its collection from other libraries through interlibrary loan services.
 The loan periods and fines for these items are set by the lending library.